-Note: Currently available influenza vaccines are not recommended for infants under 6 months of age.
+Note: Currently available influenza vaccines are not authorized for use in infants under 6 months of age.

-Note: Children 24-59 months of age are among recommended recipients of seasonal influenza vaccine.
+Note: Children 24-59 months of age are among recommended recipients at high risk of influenza-related complications or hospitalization and should receive the seasonal influenza vaccine.
 This means ALL children 6 to 59 months of age, regardless of chronic conditions, are recommended.
 Accordingly, individuals providing regular child care to children 6 to 59 months, whether in or out of the home, are also recommended recipients of seasonal influenza vaccination.